kpranke/card-game/README.md

 ![Card game!](https://media.giphy.com/media/3o7TKP35NXE4rWwXjW/giphy.gif)

 For the moment, only the basic functionalities have been implemented:
-- A deck of cards is created for the provided number of players.
+- A deck of cards is created for two players.
-- Cards are shuffled and distributed among the provided number of players. - Each players plays a card until there is no cards left.
+- Cards are shuffled and distributed among the two players.
+Each player plays a card until there is no cards left.

 ## Objectives